tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

  return ' '.join(output)
 ```

 Creating the word cloud itself is easy—two lines will do it.
 Tell students that the word cloud function does a lot of things in the background that we've done explicitly, like tokenizing and counting words, and then sizes each word that is displayed based on the frequency with which it appears in the text.
 Do the words that show up largest here make sense for the topic, "gold"?
-(It's possible that you'd want to add some additional stopwords here since some of the largest words don't seem informative in this context.)
+(It's possible that you'd want to add some additional stopwords here, since some of the largest words don't seem informative in this context.)

 ![cloud1](Images/cloud1.PNG)